-Issue: Information for the governing body
+Issue: Information for the governance board

-What information does the governing body need so that it can exercise its discretion in relation to pay sensibly?
+What information does the governance board need so that it can exercise its discretion in relation to pay sensibly and proportionately?
 What questions will need to be asked to ensure that pay recommendations are justified and fair?